 In this time of heightened awareness of health, fitness, and body image, more and more people are attempting to find ways to manage their weight and influence their appearance.
 In many sectors of our society, body image has found an idealized status that is shaped by particular views of what will reward us with health, happiness and success.
 Standards of weight and appearance of course, vary across cultures in the US and other countries.
 However, it is probably generally true that the world in which students live while at Brown, and the worlds from which most of them come before entering college, are dominated by messages signaling distinct standards for physical appearance.
-The social pressures for ideal body weight and image have propelled many students, both females and males, to engage in unhealthy ways of managing weight.
+The social pressures for ideal body weight and image have propelled many students, of all genders, to engage in unhealthy ways of managing weight.

 Eating Concerns and Body Image